Communication Gain and Delay Cost Under Cross-Timestep Delays in Cooperative Multi-Agent Reinforcement Learning: Additional Theory for Section

 Under DeComm-POMG, the next environment state is sampled from the original transition kernel $\mathcal{P}(\cdot\mid s_t,\boldsymbol{a}_t)$, while the buffer update $\mathcal{B}_{t+1}$ is a deterministic function of $(\mathcal{B}_t,\{m^s_{ji,t}\}_{j\ne i},\{d_{ji,t}\}_{j\ne i})$ together with the exogenous delay dynamics $\varphi$.
 Hence, conditioned on $(\widetilde{s}_t,\boldsymbol{a}_t)$, the distribution of $\widetilde{s}_{t+1}$ depends only on the current augmented state and joint action, and is independent of the past history $\{(\widetilde{s}_\tau,\boldsymbol{a}_\tau)\}_{\tau<t}$; therefore $\{\widetilde{s}_t\}$ is Markov.

 Finally, the DeComm-POMG policy class is equivalent to the policy class on the augmented POMG.
 Given any joint policy $\boldsymbol{\pi}$ in DeComm-POMG, one can define a corresponding policy $\boldsymbol{\pi}'$ on the augmented POMG that, at each timestep, chooses the same action distribution as $\boldsymbol{\pi}$ would under the observation/message history induced by $\widetilde{s}_t$.
-Conversely, any joint policy on the augmented POMG induces a valid DeComm-POMG policy because $\widetilde{s}_t$ is a sufficient statistic for the communication state (the evolution of $s_t$ is governed by $\mathcal{P}$ and the evolution of $\mathcal{B}_t$ is governed by $\varphi$ and the arrival rule).
+Conversely, any joint policy on the augmented POMG induces a valid DeComm-POMG policy because $\widetilde{s}_t$ is a sufficient statistic for the communication state.
 Thus, DeComm-POMG is equivalent to a POMG on the augmented state space with Markov state $\widetilde{s}_t$. \end{proof}

-\subsection{Proof of Uniform bound on $V^g_{ij,t}$}
+\subsection{Proof of Uniform Bound on $V^g_{ij,t}$}

 \begin{proposition}[Uniform bound on $V^g_{ij,t}$] Assume the per-timestep reward is bounded as $|r_i(\widetilde{s}_t,\boldsymbol{a}_t)|\le R_{\max}$ for all $t$ and $\gamma\in(0,1)$.
 Then for any $(i,j,t,\widetilde{s}_t,\boldsymbol{a}_t)$,